540co/govalert/README.md

 _\<some description should go here\>_

 ## Key Technologies:
-- **Mongo Atlas** to store stable data, such as contracting office locations, which must be updated only occasionally.
+- **Mongo Atlas** to store stable data, such as contracting office locations.
-- **Mongo Stitch** to tie the various data components together, do data processing, and act as a backend for the client(s) to call via webhooks.
+- **Mongo Stitch** to act as a back-end, tie the data together, and provide both hosting and an API for the client.
-- **ArcGIS** to display a map and overlay our interpreted data atop it.
+- **ArcGIS** to generate an interactive map overlayed with meaningful, interpreted data.
+- **Mongo Compass** to aid in development -- while not strictly part of the solution, compass aids in understanding the data as it is ingested and processed.

 ### Atlas
 Mongo's cloud store provides the core of this data-driven application.
-The `contracts` collection holds a most recent ingested copy of government contract data.
-This data has been parsed and interpreted from `GovSpend` records and stored for ease of access (there are a lot of records!).
+The `contracts` collection holds a recent ingested copy of government contract data.
+This data has been parsed and interpreted from `GovSpend` records and stored for ease of access -- the size and verbosity of the original data set prohibits live pulls, which would in any case be extraneous for data that changes only ocassionally.
+When necessary, the ingestion script may be re-run to refresh the data in the system.

 ### Stitch
-A key goal of this application was to stand up lightweight APIs to act as passthroughs for our data, providing some translation and context along the way, and making the job on the front-end client a bit easier.
-Mongo Stitch fit that niche and made it simple to stand up endpoints to access our data and reference external APIs as well, such as the **National Weather Service APIs**, which provide us up-to-date weaher alerts at any given moment.
-Leveraging these APIs made it simple to contextualize potential impact of weather fronts as they occur.
+A key goal of this application is to stand up lightweight APIs to act as passthroughs for the data, providing translation and context along the way, and reducing the load on the front-end client.
+Mongo Stitch fit that niche and made it simple to stand up endpoints to access our data and reference external APIs, such as the **National Weather Service API**, which provide up-to-date weaher alerts at any given moment.
+Leveraging these APIs made it simple to contextualize the potential impact of weather fronts on government contracts as they occur.

 ### ArcGIS
 [ArcGIS](https://developers.arcgis.com/) provides a complete mapping platform, easy to use and with plenty of power.
-Of all mapping options available, it best fit our needs and the timescale by which we were constrained.
+Of all mapping options available, it best fit the need to perform custom data visualization and provide the user with a familiar style of map, without feature bloat.

-It's easy to control an ArcGIS map and its related data via javascript -- we opted for vanilla JS to limit overhead.
+ArcGIS provides an API to control the map and its related data via javascript -- we opted for vanilla JS to limit overhead.
 You can learn about how to use ArcGIS in javascript via [their handy tutorials](https://developers.arcgis.com/labs/?product=JavaScript&topic=any).

 #### ArcGIS libraries used by this project:
 - `esri/Map`: A map object.